-It can’t be any easier to create amazing blog images than it is with Canva, an online photo editing and graphic design tool just for bloggers and businesses.
+It can’t be any easier to create amazing blog images than it is with Canva, an online photo editing, and graphic design tool just for bloggers and businesses.
 Create beautiful images using Canva’s thousands of layouts or create your own graphics from scratch.
-They have hundreds of free photos and fonts to choose from or buy premium ones for just a $1 each.
+They have hundreds of free photos and fonts to choose from or buy premium ones for just $1 each.

 Tailwind Scheduler – $15 month or $119 annually